 Research studies are constantly identifying new associations between specific gene mutations and disease, and this number will increase as DNA sequencing and other technology improves.
 Over 1,000 tests are now available to help determine whether a person carries a particular disease-associated mutation.

 Prenatal testing detects abnormalities in a fetus’s genetic makeup.
 These tests are carried out during pregnancy when there is increased risk that a baby will have a genetic disorder.
 Test results can assist couples make decisions about pregnancy.
 Down Syndrome is one of the most common genetic diseases screened by this method.

 Newborn screening is the most common type of genetic testing.
 Tests to identify genetic disorders in babies are done as preventative health measures, since results can often dictate successful treatment options.
 For example, if results show a disorder such as congenital hypothyroidism or phenylketonuria (PKU), care and treatment can begin immediately.

-A carrier test is undertaken for a condition where the patient is well, and will never develop the disorder themselves, but may transmit the disorder to their children.
+A carrier test is undertaken for a condition in which the patient is well and will never develop a disorder themselves, but may transmit the disorder to their children.
 This type of test is recommended for individuals with a family history of a particular genetic condition.
 If both parents are tested, the results can provide information about a couple’s risk of having an affected child.
-Examples include cystic fibrosis and fragile X syndrome.
+Examples of such disorders include cystic fibrosis and fragile X syndrome.